lthung/inf2303/evaluation.markdown

 The final grade for the paper will also incorporate an assessment of your original proposal and the presentation.

-### Paper Proposal Reviews — 10%
+### Paper Proposal Reviews — 7%

-Each student will receive three proposals from other teams and will then be asked to write a review of each proposal.
+Each student will receive two (2) proposals from other teams and will then be asked to write a review of each proposal.
 The reviews should be constructive in their focus and aim to help the author of each proposal improve their paper.